 I’m interested in (socio)phonetic variation and sound change, and their implications for theories of phonological knowledge and the phonetics-phonology interface.
 I especially enjoy examining the articulatory and acoustic detail of sound changes in progress, to refine our insight into what is behind such changes, and also where and how the variation involved should be located in theories of speakers' knowledge of sound structure.
 Slightly more succinctly, I'd say I'm a LabPhonologist with variationist tendencies.

-I am currently writing up the results of a study on voicing in Dutch, in particular that related to past tense allomorphy.
+I hope to also soon return to and write up the results of a study on voicing in Dutch, in particular that related to past tense allomorphy.
 Dutch speakers sometimes select a prescriptively incorrect allomorph for the regular (‘weak’) past tense (see Ernestus & Baayen 2001, 2003, 2004).
 Examining the production and perception of the past tense forms, Patrycja Strycharczuk and I found many mismatches between the rule-based predicted realisations and those actually produced, as well as considerable phonetic overlap in the production of voicing in these forms, and effects of lexical neighbourhood and frequency.

 Patrycja Strycharczuk and I also collaborated on an ultrasound study of so-called derived geminates (and the potential resulting degemination) involving Dutch r.
 The resulting article was published in Journal of Phonetics (2018).